- What is Prostate Cancer?

 - Digital rectal exam (DRE) - As part of the DRE, the doctor uses a lubricated, gloved finger inserted into the rectum to feel the prostate.
 This test is often performed to screen for prostate cancer or if a man has symptoms of an enlarged prostate.

 - Prostate-specific antigen (PSA) blood test - This blood test checks levels of PSA (prostate-specific antigen) in the blood.
 The prostate makes PSA, and a high level in the blood could be caused by cancer.
-This blood test is often used to screen for prostate cancer.
+This blood test is often used to screen for prostate cancer and evaluate response to treatment.

-- Imaging scans - Scans such as a bone scan, ultrasound, CT scan or MRI are used to determine the stage of cancer or how far the cancer has spread throughout the body.
+- Imaging scans - Scans such as a bone scan, ultrasound, CT scan or MRI are used to determine how far the cancer has spread.
+There are also new PET scans that are sometimes used.

 Treatment and Side Effects Management